kielboy8/adnat-app-challenge/README.md

 ## Information

 This web application was created according to the specification provided from the back-end challenge instructions.
-It allows the user to login and create their account.
 Functionalities include the login and sign up for the user, the creation of organizations and shifts.

-Additional features include allowing the user to edit their own information and the editing and deletion of shifts.
+Additional features include, allowing the user to edit their own information and the editing and deletion of shifts.

 ## Installation and Setup